Bowman74/fmvvm/README.md

 ```

 __Notice that it is required than an instance of a class that implements BindableBase must be passed to the constructor.__
-__Notive that the second parameter passed to the super contructor defines if this widget is navagable.
+__Notice that the second parameter passed to the super's contructor defines if this widget is navagable.
 Pass true for something that is navigated to like a widget that is a page and false for a widget that would be part of a page, like a row in a list.
-If the value of isNavagable is true, then the object passed to the constructor muse derive from ViewModel__
+If the value of isNavagable is true, then the object passed to the constructor must derive from ViewModel__

 Now the build method can be overriden to create the widget interface and used values supplied by the view model.

-The getValueWithConversion method can be used to pull values out of the view model.
+The getValueWithConversion method can be used to pull values out of the viewmodel.
 To use this method pass it a reference to the view model and the value stored in the property that you want to use.

 ```
 @override